RucuLabs/fablab-bot/README.md

-# fablab-bot
+# FabLabFCFM Telegram Bot
-Python based telegram bot that manages the IoT network of the FCFMś FabLab (University of Chile).
+Python based telegram bot that manages the IoT network of the FCFM's FabLab (University of Chile).

 ### Installing

-It is highly advised that you use a **Python Virtual Environment** to install the modules.
+It is highly advised that you use a **Python Virtual Environment** to install the modules, also make sure you are using Python 3.10 and above.

 1. Creating the virtual environment